soleinik/net-gazer-sensor/docs/use-case-vpn-host-with-no-vpn-running.md

 # notes
 traceroute pluging looks for tcp SYN+SYN/ACK combination.
-Since server socket does not exists - should be traffic on that host.
+Since server socket does not exists - should be no traffic on that host.
 I tried to portscan my extenal IP - nothing... next plugin to work on - record any ethernet frames.
 I want to capture port scan

 I will leave it running for 24 hours - let's see what happens.....